 We’ve put together a few top tips for adjusting to life with COVID-19 still being a concern:

 - Recognise it’s normal – feeling worried about the risk of catching COVID-19 is completely natural, and having some anxiety about mixing more with others is fine.
 Remember that you’re not alone.

-- Take precautions if you need to – If you feel more comfortable wearing a mask and/or gloves to go outside, do that.
-It’s OK to take precautions to look after yourself, and you mustn’t feel silly about doing what you need to.
+- Take precautions if you need to – if you feel more comfortable wearing a mask and/or gloves to go outside, do that.
+It’s okay to take precautions to look after yourself, and you mustn’t feel silly about doing what you need to.

 - Talk to someone – you might like to talk to friends and family to help you stay connected or call an organisation, such as Samaritans or The Silver Line, for emotional support.
 You can also find online resources at Anxiety UK and practical support tools, such as audio guides and mood self-assessments, from the NHS.